Would it be easy for you to respond?

 Let your picture unfold, expanding and changing as you take action.
-It is a dynamic process, bringing new dimensions of meaning as you are willing to align with it.
+This is a dynamic process, bringing new dimensions of meaning as you are willing to align with it.

-Life situations may change.
+Of course, life situations change.
 Your choices may change.
-Your decision-making deepens, connecting your actions with your essence.
+With this kind of reflection, your decision-making deepens, connecting your actions with your essence.

 Why is this important?

 If you know what gives your life meaning, then you know your direction.
 When you align your actions with this new vision, you ground the picture in the physical world.
 Grounding allows for manifestation.

 What gives your life meaning offers both a container and a pathway for your life.

 Commitment to Yourself